 Familiarise yourself with the basics in Year 1 of your operating department practice degree.
 You’ll develop your proficiency in a range of procedures and techniques for the perioperative environment, and explore the context in which an operating department practitioner works to deliver safe and compassionate care.
-Surgery and anaesthetics will be introduced, and you’ll get an overview of basic pharmacology, anatomy, physiology, and ethics.
+Surgery and anaesthetics will be introduced, and you’ll get an overview of basic pharmacology, anatomy, physiology, law and medical ethics.

 Module code: ODP1003

 Module code: ODP1004

 Explore the care of different patient groups in Year 2.
 Learn about holistic treatment for patients of all ages and the impact this has on their care.
 We’ll introduce you to the core methods of research design and how to apply research evidence to real-world practice.
 Look deeper at the principles of post-anaesthetic care and get to grips with pharmacology.
 Take your first steps in understanding the importance of medication safety, storage and handling.

 Module code: ODP2001